 As a result of the quality of representation Mr. Pratt has provided his clients, he was selected for membership in the exclusive Inner Circle of Advocates (a group limited to 100 attorneys nationwide) and is a Fellow of the International Academy of Trial Lawyers and the International Society of Barristers.
 Mr. Pratt was selected as one of the 500 most influential plaintiffs lawyers in the United States by Dragon Law, one of the Best Lawyers in America for 20 years, and designated a Top 50 Super Lawyer in Alabama.
 He is also a member of the American Board of Trial Advocates, the American Law Institute, the Alabama Law Foundation, the American Bar Association, and is a Diplomat of the National College of Advocacy.

 Mr. Pratt has served as President of the Alabama Association for Justice; Chairman of the Products Liability Section and as a member of the Board of Governors of the American Association of Justice.
 He recently completed a highly successful term as President of the Alabama State Bar.
 He is only the eighth lawyer to have been President of the Trial Lawyers and the State Bar in the Bar’s 135-year history.

 Mr. Pratt has also been active as a faculty member in providing legal education to lawyers.
 He has served as a Faculty Member for the National College of Advocacy’s Basic and Advanced Courses as well as a Faculty Member for the American Association of Justice and Cumberland and Alabama Schools of Law in their Continuing Legal Education programs.
+He also lectures in a Master’s of Safety Management at the University of Alabama Birmingham.
 He currently serves as a member of the Auburn University Board of Trustees.